Senserva-LLC/Senserva-Inquisitor/README.md

 The Senserva $${\color{LimeGreen}Inq.exe}$$ uses a relational database to store results.
 You can 100% ignore the database if you wish, or you can dig in an create your own reporting.
 The data model is basic and after a few runs of Inq.exe it will make sense to you.

 > [!NOTE]
-> Digging into the Senserva Inq.exe database is for advanced users who want to create their own front-end to the data, something we encourage as long as license rights are followed.
+> Digging into the Senserva  $${\color{LimeGreen}Inq.exe}$$ database is for advanced users who want to create their own front-end to the data, something we encourage as long as license rights are followed.
 But - at the same time - we have a great customizable UI out of the box, start there.
 You can edit the text via published CSV files if you wish.

 ## ⚙️ $${\color{LimeGreen}Inq.exe}$$ Data Level Integrations